0

 Creatine

-The reason creatine is recognized for increasing performance during successive bursts of short, high-intensity exercise, as well as for improving the effects of resistance training on muscle strength in the over-55s, is precisely because it acts to renew ATP (6-7).
+The reason creatine is recognised for increasing performance during successive bursts of short, high-intensity exercise, as well as for improving the effects of resistance training on muscle strength in the over-55s, is precisely because it acts to renew ATP (6-7).

 A close relative of amino acids, creatine is involved in cell energy metabolism and is primarily found in muscle and brain cells.